github/docs/content/development/contributing-geodata/index.md

 versions: '*'
 ---

-Use OsmAnd to contribute to collaborative projects like OpenStreetMap, WikiVoyage, Mapillary.
+You can use OsmAnd's funtionalityand plugins to directly contribute data to collaborative projects like OpenStreetMap, WikiVoyage, Mapillary.

-### Table of Contents
+{% link_in_list /../osmand/plugins/osm-editing %}